 In your quest to fine-tune your taste for the perfect cup of joe, you’ve probably asked yourself whether the type of beans you use makes much of a difference to your coffee.

-In this article, we’ll be looking at the main differences between espresso and coffee beans to help you choose the best beans for your coffee.
+This article will look at the main differences between espresso and coffee beans to help you choose the best beans for your coffee.

 Differences between espresso beans and coffee beans